Play Your First Song Tonight — 3 Easy Strum Classics

 The verse is just C → G → Am, repeating.
 You can strum straight through, but the song sounds better with a bass walkup leading into the C chord: play A, then B on the 5th string, then land on C.

 For a more authentic feel, try hybrid picking — use your pick on the bass notes while your fingers handle the higher strings.
 It gives that layered sound you hear on the record.
+In my 45 years of playing, I’ve found that hybrid picking separates the decent players from the ones who really understand dynamics.

 The Chorus